akell47/GIS/NetworkAnalysis/NA.md

 #### Build Network Dataset
 Open ArcCatalog.<br>
-Streets layer must be part of a Feature Dataset.
+Streets layer must be part of a Feature Dataset. <br>
 Right click Feature Dataset > New > Network Dataset <br>
-Under the Attributes Tab of the Network Dataset wizard add a parameter Click Add... type the field name exactly the same as the field name.
+Under the Attributes Tab of the Network Dataset wizard add the attribute parameters > Click Add... type the field name exactly the same as the field name. <br>
+- Private Road Restriction
 Once added click Evaluators...> In the Evaluators window change Type to Field.
 Click the little hand button under the "X".
 Set Field Evaluator in the Code block.<br>
 Pre-Logic Script Code:
 ```
 def AvoidPrivate(field):